3-Round-Stones/callimachus/README.txt

 embedded Java compiler and if so has no impact on the run time behaviour of Callimachus.

-If you want to check out the source code, see the directions at: http://code.google.com/p/callimachus/source/checkout Once you have the source code checked out, you will need to provide a username and password.
+Alternatively, if you want to check out the source code, see the directions at: http://code.google.com/p/callimachus/source/checkout Once you have the source code checked out, you will need to provide a username and password.
 Create a build.properties file in the same directory as build.xml.